stephen-cloud/c-19-2/docs/connect-to-backend.md

 }, []);
 ```

-Now whenever AppSync sends us an update we read the data from DynamoDB and display it.
+Pur application listens on a websocket for messages from AppSync.
+AppSync sends an update message when we — or another application changing the same data — creates, updates, or deletes a row.
+We read new data from DynamoDB and display it when something interesting happens.

 So now we have